 5. Hack Squats: Like the sissy squats and Jefferson squats, hack squats are an excellent alternative to regular squats during times of injury.
 The great isolation provided the quads can be adjusted by foot placement (if a hack squat machine is used) or by knee/hip angles (if a barbell is used).

-6. Front Squats: Front squats are a holdover from the old days, when the Olympic weightlifters exerted their influence upon training techniques for bodybuilders.
-We're talking 1930s and '40s.
+6. Front Squats: Front squats are a holdover from the old days when the Olympic weightlifters exerted their influence upon training techniques for bodybuilders.
+We’re talking 1930s and ’40s.
 It remains an excellent quad isolator, with reasonably good intensity to boot.
-A conventional Olympic grip or the cross-handed grip (depicted here) can he used.
+A conventional Olympic grip or the cross-handed grip (depicted here) can be used.

 8. Front Lunges: When you think about it, front lunges are no different than regular squats, except that the emphasis is placed on one leg at a time: the front leg.
 The advantage is that groin flexibility is achieved at the same time front leg strength is being developed, and that’s good.
 The disadvantage, however, is that explosive movements (compensatory acceleration) cannot be safely exercised because of the precariousness of the position.
 The groin muscles are too easily pulled with explosive movements out of a split squat position.